Skip to main content

 Error pins appear automatically when the system detects that your error matches discussion posts that instructors have pinned or marked as relevant.
 Click on any suggested post to read the full discussion and potential solutions.

-Some assignments may include artifacts - generated outputs from your code such as reports, visualizations, or analysis results.
-If your submission includes artifacts, you’ll see them listed in the Files tab.
+Some assignments may include artifacts—generated outputs from your code such as reports, visualizations, or analysis results.
+If your submission includes artifacts and your instructor has configured them, you’ll see an Artifacts tab where you can view generated outputs.
 Pawtograder supports previewing several artifact formats:

 • Plaintext files: Displayed with proper formatting